nidratech/zhelan.ca/README.md

-This is the repo holding the source for nidratech.com
+This is the repo holding the source for zhelan.ca

-Inquiries: contact@nidratech.com